Chapter 31:

 The Ruby Oracle

-I once again found myself at Mitriv’s Mimic Café, where our group had quickly become regulars.
+I once again found myself at Mitriv’s Mimic Café, where our group had quickly become regular patrons.
 And not just first-name-basis customers, either, but the ones where the baristas began mixing our usuals the moment we walked through the door.
-Even our living booth fluffed up its pillows as we approached, eagerly awaiting the familiar feel of our bodies.
+Even our living booth fluffed up its pillows as we approached, eagerly awaiting the familiar feel of our bodies—something equal parts erotic as it was comforting.

 Better kick this thing off right.
-I thought as the barista brought over our mid-afternoon favourites.
+I thought, shaking the thoughts as the barista brought over our mid-afternoon favourites.

 “I want to start by congratulating the three of you,” I hoisted my spiked espresso into the air, “You all really pulled it together over this last month.
-Not a single grade below eighty.
-Your movements are so synchronized it's scary.
-And we’ve stomped about every upperclassman that has come to put us down!
-To the Misfits of Al’Magi!”
+There was not a single failing grade!
+On top of that, your combat movements have become so synchronized in such a short time that it's kind of scary.
+And to top it all off, we’ve stomped every upperclassman that has come to put us down!
+So with that, cheers to the Misfits of Al’Magi!”

 “Still don’t like that moniker.”
 Rionriv bemoaned, lifting her bright pink cocktail to meet mine.